joostkremers/pandoc-mode/docs/index.md

 `pandoc-mode`.
 You can use this list if you want to write a defaults file manually and make sure it can be read by `pandoc-mode`.
 Option variants not in this list are not recognised by `pandoc-mode` and should therefore not be used.
-Note that the list does not show the what form the value of each option takes (string, list, key/value, etc.) Consult the Pandoc documentation to make sure you set the values correctly.
+Note that the list does not show what form the value of each option takes (string, list, key/value, etc.) Consult the Pandoc documentation to make sure you set the values correctly.

 ## Running Pandoc

-The first item in the menu is “Run Pandoc” (accessible with `C-c / r`), which, as the name suggests, runs Pandoc on the document, passing all options you have set.
+The first item in the menu is “Run Pandoc” (accessible with `C-c / r`), which, as the name suggests, runs Pandoc on the document with all options you have set.
 By default, Pandoc sends the output to stdout (except when the output format is `odt`, `epub` or `docx`, in which case output is always sent to a file).
 Emacs captures this output and